[Adopted 8-12-2015 by Ord. No. 3587]

 Mobile food vehicle vending locations will be utilized on a first-come-first-reserved basis and may generally occur in commercially and industrially zoned area (subject to limitations within residential areas).
 All mobile food vehicle units must maintain a distance of five feet from the nearest edge of any building and two feet from the curbs.
 All vendors will maintain the appropriate distances from crosswalks, curb cuts, sidewalk benches, bike racks, bus shelters and stops and other obstructions.
 The vendor is required to set up the mobile food vehicle, arrange for waiting on customers and have customers line up in a way that avoids conflict between customers and the traveling public, including pedestrians, parked vehicles and moving vehicles.
 A clearance of not less than five feet wide will be maintained on any public sidewalk upon which a pushcart is located.
 Mobile food vehicles are not permitted on public sidewalks.

-Mobile food vendors are allowed in City parking lots only as part of an approved special event or upon approval by the Community Development Director.
-Mobile food vendors are allowed adjacent to or within City parks, but shall not park, stop, or operate a mobile food vehicle or pushcart, nor permit any person to park, stop, or operate a mobile food vehicle or pushcart, in a location adjacent to or within a two-hundred-foot radius of the nearest edge of any building or section of a building located in a City park that sells food or beverages.
+Mobile food vendors are allowed in City parking lots only as part of an approved special event, march, or public assembly pursuant to Chapter 562 of the Code of the City of Fond du Lac, or upon approval by the Community Development Director.
+Mobile food vendors are allowed adjacent to or within City parks, but shall not park, stop, or operate a mobile food vehicle or pushcart, nor permit any person to park, stop, or operate a mobile food vehicle or pushcart, in a location adjacent to or within a 200-foot radius of the nearest edge of any building or section of a building located in a City park that sells food or beverages.

 A person with a valid driver's license of such a classification to allow the operation of the mobile food vehicle shall be with the vehicle at all times that any activity is taking place in the mobile food vehicle.
 The vendor is liable for any violation of this subsection.

-No person will park, stop, or operate a mobile food vehicle, nor will any mobile food vehicle vendor permit any person to park, stop or operate a mobile food vehicle in a location within 500 feet of the boundary line of any property upon which a fair, farmer's market, festival, carnival, circus, special event, or civic event licensed or sanctioned by the City is occurring, except when the vendor has obtained a permit or otherwise properly obtained permission to do so.
+No person will park, stop, or operate a mobile food vehicle, nor will any mobile food vehicle vendor permit any person to park, stop or operate a mobile food vehicle in a location within 500 feet of the boundary line of any property upon which a fair, farmer’s market, festival, carnival, circus, civic event, or special event, march, or public assembly, as defined in Chapter 562 of the Code of the City of Fond du Lac, that is licensed or sanctioned by the City is occurring, except when the vendor has obtained a permit or otherwise properly obtained permission to do so.

 All mobile food vehicle vendors are prohibited from connecting to light poles, utility poles, or any public source of electricity, water or sewer, or to any planter or tree or other public amenity.